thirdface-ai/lunch/README.md

 - Vegan
 - Vegetarian

+### Variety Tracking

+The app remembers what restaurants you've seen and prioritizes fresh options in future searches.
+No more "why does it keep showing me the same 3 places?"

 ### The Terminal UI

 Yes, it looks like a piece of Braun equipment from 1968.
 That's intentional.
-The loading screen has scanlines, generates contextual jokes while it thinks, and makes satisfying click sounds.
+The loading screen has scanlines, generates contextual jokes while it thinks (AI-generated based on your location and search), and makes satisfying click sounds.
 We're not trying to look like every other food app.

 ---

 ## Architecture

 ```
-Frontend (React + Vite)
+Frontend (React + Vite + TailwindCSS)
     |
     v
 Services Layer
     |
     +---> Google Maps Platform (Places API, Distance Matrix)
-    +---> Supabase Edge Function ---> OpenRouter AI (auto model selection)
+    +---> Supabase Edge Function ---> OpenRouter AI (Claude Opus 4.5 / Sonnet 4.5)
-    +---> Supabase PostgreSQL (search history, favorites, logs)
+    +---> Supabase PostgreSQL (search history, favorites, places cache, logs)
+    +---> Two-Tier Cache (L1: In-memory, L2: Supabase)
 ```

 ### Data Flow

 1. User picks location + vibe + constraints
+2. AI translates freestyle prompts into Google Places search queries
-2. Google Places API returns ~20 candidates
+3. Google Places API returns ~20-30 candidates
+4. Places and distances are cached (L1 in-memory + L2 Supabase) to reduce API costs
-3. OpenRouter AI analyzes reviews, extracts dish mentions, scores vibe match
+5. Claude Opus 4.5 analyzes reviews, extracts dish mentions, scores vibe match
-4. You get 3 recommendations with specific dishes and honest explanations
+6. You get 3 recommendations with specific dishes and honest explanations
+7. Results are tracked for variety in future searches

+### API Key Security

 The OpenRouter API key stays server-side in an Edge Function.
 Google Maps key uses HTTP referrer restrictions.
 Your API bills are protected.